Andy Blair (footballer)

-Andrew Blair (born 18 December 1959) is a former footballer who was born in Scotland but grew up in England and spent his career in English football.
+Andrew Blair (born 18 December 1959) is a British former footballer who was born in Scotland but grew up in England and spent his career in English football.
 He played in the Aston Villa team that beat Barcelona 3–0 at Villa Park to win the 1982 European Super Cup.

 Football career

 Born in Kirkcaldy, Fife, Blair grew up in Bedworth, Warwickshire, and was educated at Nicholas Chamberlaine School in the town.
 He made his league debut for Coventry City, whom he had joined as an apprentice, on 28 October 1978 in a 2–1 win against Birmingham City.

-He also played top-flight football at Aston Villa (in two separate spells) where he won the Charity Shield in 1981 (shared) and the European Cup in 1982 as an unused substitute.
+Blair also played top-flight football at Aston Villa (in two separate spells) where he won the Charity Shield in 1981 (shared) and the European Cup in 1982 as an unused substitute.
 Blair also played for Sheffield Wednesday and on loan at Wolverhampton Wanderers.

 In November 1984, while playing for Sheffield Wednesday against Luton Town, he achieved the unusual distinction of being the first player to ever score a hat-trick of penalties in the League Cup.

 He also appeared for Barnsley and Northampton Town, before a knee injury ended his professional career in 1989, at the age of 30.
 He is working as a scout for Stoke City.